This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

-For sure, the fame of Paris draws the crowds and The Nice, Cannes combo have the beaches and fancy film festivals.
-But the northern part of this country, rich in history, architecture and the highest tides in Europe is the ideal place to take a weekend out and indulge in nature, cheese, wine and its own war ruined worthy sights.
+For sure, the fame of Paris draws crowds, and the French Riviera has beaches and fancy film festivals.
+But the northern part of this country, rich in history, architecture and the highest tides in Europe, is the ideal place to enjoy a weekend in France and indulge in nature, cheese, wine, halftimbered towns and WWII history,

 Whether you head to Brittany or Normandy, you are truly spoilt for choice…

-St Malo has had a pretty eratic past, at one point declaring it self no longer part of France in the late 1500’s.
-It suffered badly during World War 2, with much of the city being destroyed in American and British bombing and gun fire.
-Slowly, from 1948 it was re-built with love and is now is full of Crêpières, Ramparts and historic charm.
-Except, in Winter it took a while to get fired up.
+St Malo has had a pretty erratic past, at one point declaring itself no longer part of France in the late 1500s.
+It suffered badly during World War 2, with much of the city being destroyed by American and British bombing and gunfire.
+Slowly, starting in 1948, it was rebuilt with love and is now full of Crêpières, Ramparts, and historic charm.
+Except, in winter, it took a while to get fired up.

-Though there is a beach, sadly I saw none of it.
-The highest tides in Europe hit this coast and all I got was a ten foot wave bang in the face making the water way restaurants slightly less appealing.
-Back inside the lit walls at night the streets come alive.
-Famous for seafood and served up in typical French Brassiere style there are plenty of restaurants here to take your pick from.
-And, cheese.
-And, red wine, with more cheese.
+Though there is a beach, sadly, I saw none of it.
+The highest tides in Europe hit this coast, and all I got was a ten-foot wave bang in the face, making the waterway restaurants slightly less appealing.
+Back inside the lit walls at night, the streets come alive.
+Famous for seafood and served in typical French Brassiere style, there are plenty of restaurants here to take your pick from.

 Mont Saint Michel